SiliconLabs/matter_applications/matter_thread_custom_mad/README.md

 - Raspberry Pi 4
 - 2 x Silabs Thunderboard Sense 2 (TBS2 -- BRD4166A)
 - Ubuntu Linux build environment on hardware or VirtualBox already used to build an initial MAD Light example from SMG
+***Note:* In the WorksWith2022 seminar, you may have used the Wirebridge USB Flashstick; the provided RCP is not compatible with this project.**

 ## Connections Required ##